 - Tied to our gratitude and wealth, not Law

-So in the New Testament church, when it comes to the giving of money we see several concrete teachings about this subject.
-As Christians we follow and do what we have been taught and eliminate all other things.
-For example, why we do not have bake sales or raffles to make money.
-Not because the New Testament says these things are sinful, but because the New Testament gives us clear teachings and commands about what we ought to be doing in this area of our lives.
+In the New Testament church, therefore, when it comes to the giving of money we see several concrete teachings about this subject.
+As Christians we follow and do what we have been taught, and eliminate all other things.
+For example, this is why we do not have bake sales or raffles to raise money for church use.
+It isn't because the New Testament says these type of activities are sinful.
+We eschew these money making activities because the New Testament provides us with clear teachings and commands about what we ought to be doing in this area of our Christian service.
 When the Bible tells us what and how to do something, this eliminates all other options.
+In other words, the teaching of what we are to do eliminates man-made options that have no basis in Scripture.

-Every week, each of us contributes a portion of our means according to our wealth.
+Every week, therefore, each of us contributes a portion of our means according to our wealth.
 We give it freely and cheerfully and once given it is the responsibility of the church to use it wisely for the work of the Lord.
+This is the simple teaching of Christ and the Apostles to the church on the matter of Christian giving which we are to faithfully follow.